nikmaly/train-controller/copilot_prompt.md

 - **loop()**: Main loop to handle commands and updates.

 ## Developer Information
-- **Experience**: Experienced developer, but only occasionally works on Arduino projects.
 - **Response Preferences**:
   - NEVER modify existing pin values without specifically being asked to do so.
   - If there is no available pin, or it is not of the appropriate type, warn me